OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 so that it can be potentially linked to datasets that result from the Statewide Water Supply Initiative (SWSI) Update.
 * The Business Entity ID is from the [Colorado Information Marketplace](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data) and is a state-assigned identification number.
 Because there are not a large number of water providers that are considered businesses, OWF manually entered the ID where appropriate.
 * Latitude and Longitude coordinates were found for most providers by accessing Colorado Information Marketplace maps:  Municipal Boundaries in Colorado (https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6) and All Special Districts in Colorado (https://data.colorado.gov/Government/All-Special-Districts-in-Colorado/dm2a-biqr).
 The maps were downloaded as GeoJSON files.

+## Data Workflow ##

+This dataset began as a list of water providers from the BNDSS project and each water provider had its own unique text identifier, the BNDSS ID.
+Approximately 430 water providers were in this dataset.
+OWF then received a dataset from the CWCB in January 2017 that contained population and water use data for over 400 water providers as part of its Covered Entities Database.
+Many of the water providers overlapped with the BNDSS list of water providers, but approximately 100 providers needed to be added to the BNDSS list, for an overall total of 531 water providers.
+Once this initial dataset was created, OWF then manually cross-referenced water providers to the identifiers described above for FIPS, GNIS, DOLA, PWS and Business Entities.
+From here, the general workflow is as follows:
+1. Data flags are created for many of the data columns that indicate data status as described above.
+2. The data are formatted as a table to allow for data filtering.
+3. The dataset is saved in .xlsx format.
+4. The xlsx-formatted file is opened in TSTool and a short command file (Process-xlsx-to-csv.TSTool) converts the dataset into CSV format.  **Note that this step is currently not working.**
+5. The xlsx-formatted file is opened in TSTool and a short command file converts the dataset into geoJSON format.
+This step is optional and applicable for datasets in which a map will be created or if further processing will occur in GIS application such as QGIS.

 ## How to Use the Data ##